suga/PlainMVC/README.markdown

 dispatcher on the fly.

-SimpleMVC has the following directories structure:
+PlainMVC has the following directories structure:

--/application
+/application
     - yourFirstModule
         - controllers
             - here you can have one or more controllers.
 You choose how many you want !